awk(1p) - phpMan

 shall be equivalent to one created by a call to the popen() function

-defined in the System Interfaces volume of IEEE Std 1003.1-2001 with
+defined in the System Interfaces volume of POSIX.1-2008 with the value

-in the System Interfaces volume of IEEE Std 1003.1-2001.
+System Interfaces volume of POSIX.1-2008.

-As described in detail by the grammar in Grammar , these output state-
+As described in detail by the grammar in Grammar, these output state-

-ments shall take a comma-separated list of expressions referred to in
+ments shall take a <comma>-separated list of expressions referred to in

 the grammar by the non-terminal symbols expr_list, print_expr_list, or